gardener/gardener/docs/proposals/19-migrating-observability-stack-to-operators.md

       value: monitoring,garden
   ```

-- Dashboards can have multiple labels and be provisioned in a seed and/or shoot Grafana.
+- Dashboards can have multiple labels and be provisioned in a seed and/or shoot Plutono.

 ### Fluent-bit Operator CRDs